toddm-ClaybookAdvisors/layercake-method/CHAT_LOG.md

 Here's a `.gitignore` file tailored for Python development, including virtual environments, compiled files, cache directories, and VS Code-specific workspace metadata.
 This will keep unnecessary files out of version control.

+## Prompt 0005: Add Screen Clearing and Real-Time Input to Game Loop

+This update enhances the game loop by:
+- Clearing the screen between frames using `os.system()`
+- Capturing keypresses without requiring the Enter key
+- Using platform-specific methods:
+  - `msvcrt` on Windows
+  - `termios` + `tty` on POSIX systems (macOS, Linux)

+The code remains cross-platform and uses only built-in libraries.